ElDuderino/PowerMonitorMiddleware/README.md

 # BESSMiddleware

+First, take note that this code/branch is in pre-release and may not function correctly or at all until first release.

 The objective of this middleware will be to read critical parameters from a battery energy storage system and send the data to Aretas IoT cloud platform.

 The test system is a 2kW BESS with Daly BMS and Leaf cells in a 14S config.
 We refer to the 14S pack as HV Batt.
 So HV Batt Voltage and HV Batt Current measure